RishavAr/Evaluating-LLM-Agents-in-Android-World/README.md

 To simulate real-world mobile UI interactions, we generated 10 advanced synthetic episodes using Google Gemini .
 These episodes were designed to be:

 ❗️ Extremely challenging: including ambiguity, multi-hop reasoning, and hallucination traps.

-🧠 Rich in reasoning: with natural typos, contradictions, and steps requiring world knowledge.
+🧠 Rich in reasoning: with natural typos, contradictions, and steps requiring world knowledge.\

 📲 Diverse in task type: covering settings configuration, app navigation, text input, and search.

 🔍 Why Gemini?

 We used Gemini  for episode generation instead of OpenAI models for the following reasons:

 Gemini is better at generating long, structured outputs with step-by-step task trees.

 It allowed more controllable hallucination injection and goal complexity variation.

 We wanted to avoid model bias by not training and evaluating on the same model family (OpenAI GPT).

-This helps benchmark generalization of agents under LLM-generated scenarios that are different from the inference mo
+This helps benchmark generalization of agents under LLM-generated scenarios that are different from the inference model.

 Agent Model: OpenAI GPT-4o(API)

 We used OpenAI GPT-4o to implement and evaluate the LLM-based control agent.

 Why GPT-4o?

 🧠 We already had access to GPT-4o via our previous SecureGPT/NIST research projects.

 💸 Claude 3 and Gemini cost constraints made it infeasible to run large-scale inference with them.

 🔁 GPT-4o allowed fast retries, reflection, and CoT loops at scale with manageable latency.